joshuandwilliams/CDAScorer/docs/_pages/scoring_meeting.md

 ## Step 1: Make sure you're connected to Eduroam and the shared drive.

-If you need a reminder of how to do this please ask.
+If you need a reminder of how to do this please see the 2nd step of the Window or Mac Installation Tutorials in the top bar.

 ## Step 2: Navigate to today's directory